philgentric/klik/README.md

 Up button: the file will be moved into the parent folder

-## The little features that make Klik great
+## The little features that make Klikr great

 You can easily rename things (folders and files).
 In Image mode type "r".

-Klik remembers all settings (in a human-readable file called klikr.properties).
+Klikr remembers all settings (in a human-readable file called klikr.properties).

-Klik tells you how many files, folders and pictures a folder contains, as well as the size on disk.
+Klikr tells you how many files, folders and pictures a folder contains, as well as the size on disk.

-Klik displays file names and pixel sizes in the title of "Image" windows.
+Klikr displays file names and pixel sizes in the title of "Image" windows.

 You can sort folders in many different ways:
 - by name (alphabetically)